yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-G624T.rst

 = Work in Progress =
 Porting OpenWrt to the [http://www.d-link.co.uk/?go=gNTyP9CgrdFOIC4AStFCF834mptYKO9ZTdvhLPG3yV3oVo5+hKltbNlwaaFp6DQoHDrszSBF9oUJBtnv DSL-G624T] is a work in progress.

-This page is to report my tests about it and is derived from the one for the ["OpenWrtDocs/Hardware/D-Link/DSL-502T"], thus read that page before as most of the informations there still apply here.

 == Specifications ==
 Wireless 4-Port ADSL Router with Firewall/QoS Control (ADSL 2/2+ Compliant)